Ticker

 10. Show Patience and be Consistent

-Building trust through open communication will take time and consistency.
+Trust through consistent open communication takes time.
 One open and honest conversation will not erase years of secrecy, but many little bits of openness and honesty will.
-Be committed to:

 • Being truthful, even if it causes discomfort